Administration & Staff

 Peter Caprariello received a B.A.
 (2003) from Carnegie Mellon University.
 He held research internship appointments at Yale University (2002) and Princeton University (2003-2004).
 Attended the University of Rochester from 2004-2012, obtaining Ph.D.
 Held adjunct teaching appointments at the University of Rochester (2007), Nazareth College (2008, 2010), and SUNY Geneseo (2009).
 Currently serves as Assistant Professor of Marketing at Stony Brook University.
 Directs the Consumers' Affiliative Processes undergraduate research lab.

-Christie L. Comunale, Ph.D., CPA joined Stony Brook University in 2013 after serving 14 years in LIU –Post’s School of Professional Accountancy where she held the rank of Professor of Accounting.
-Dr. Comunale is a licensed CPA with audit experience at Coopers & Lybrand in Baltimore, MD.
+Christie L. Comunale, Ph.D., joined Stony Brook University in 2013 after serving 14 years in LIU –Post’s School of Professional Accountancy where she held the rank of Professor of Accounting.
+Dr. Comunale previously had audit experience at Coopers & Lybrand in Baltimore, MD.
 Dr. Comunale earned her Ph.D. in accounting from the University of South Florida, and her MBA and BS in accounting from Loyola University Maryland.
 Dr. Comunale is an award-winning researcher in the areas of auditor and taxpayer judgment and decision-making, and the efficiency and effectiveness of the audit process.
 She teaches at the undergraduate and graduate levels, and has received many teaching awards including Stony Brook University’s College of Business Outstanding MBA Instructor Award and Long Island University’s David Newton Award for excellence in teaching.
 In 2014, Dr. Comunale founded Stony Brook University’s Accounting Society, a Society that provides its (80-100) members with opportunities to network with accounting professionals while engaging in career-building workshops.
 The Society has brought recognition to the University, the College of Business, and its accounting students.
 Dr. Comunale has received Stony Brook University’s Faculty Partnership Award in recognition of her accounting community and professional outreach.

 Co-Director, MBA Program